- Scientific name: Pleuronectes platessa

 Plaice are often confused with flounder by inexperienced sea anglers or those who have not learned the main differences between the two species.
-One of the most noticeable differences is that plaice have around seven bony bumps running across the back of the head, from the eyes to the gill cover which are absent on flounder.
+One of the most noticeable differences is that plaice have around seven bony bumps running across the back of the head, from the eyes to the gill cover which is absent on flounder.
 A full guide to UK flatfish identification can be found here.
 To further complicate things plaice/flounder hybrids known as ‘plounders’ exist in Norwegian and Danish waters and can sometimes be found in the UK leading to further confusion with identifying these species.
 As well as the European plaice there are several other species commonly known as plaice throughout the world.
 These include the American plaice (Hippoglossoides platessoides), the Alaskan plaice (Pleuronectes quadrituberculatus) and the scale-eye placie (Acanthopsetta nadeshnyi).
 The only one of these three additional species found in UK waters is the American plaice.
 It is, however, a rare fish, and is confusingly also referred to as the long rough dab.

 Methods and Techniques to Catch Plaice